 a.
 Who is a life coach?

-A life coach is defined as a professional who helps their clients make progress in many aspects of their lives, including relationships, careers, and day-to-day events.
+Life coaching definition mentions a professional who helps their clients make progress in many aspects of their lives, including relationships, careers, and day-to-day events.
 That being said, life coaching can have several definitions.
 What two different life coaches offer can vary significantly.

 But essentially everything that a life coach does can be put into one definition: helping people map the gap between where they are in life and where they hope to be in life.